talhasaruhan/cpp-matmul/README.md

 * Windows platform
 * 64-bit Intel CPU with AVX / FMA support

+Currently, if you're looking to use this code, just copy and include CPUUtils.\* ThreadPool.h and copy the contents of MatrixMul.cpp except main() into a namespace, the code should be ready to compile as a header only library.
+Will tidy up the code into a proper library soon.

-This program relies on Intel specifix cpuid responses and intrinsics and Win32 API for logical-physical processor mapping and setting thread affinity.
+Note that this program relies on Intel specifix cpuid responses and intrinsics and Win32 API for logical-physical processor mapping and setting thread affinity.

+Running the example code:
 Build the solution (see build options), then navigate to *x64\\Release\\* and run this command or call “run.bat”.
 If you don’t have “tee” command, just delete the last part or install GnuWin32 CoreUtils.